 Why is snoring bad for you?

 Snoring is not always serious, but sometimes it may be a sign of a condition called sleep apnea.
 With sleep apnea, there is an obstruction causing long pauses in breathing for a few seconds or even minutes.
 These pauses in breathing cause lack of oxygen in the body and may lead to more serious health conditions.
 Loud, frequent snoring is a sign, along with feeling fatigued during the day.
 Many times the person with sleep apnea doesn’t even know he has a problem; it is discovered by his partner.
-If you think you or your partner may have sleep apnea, contact your medical provider.
+If you think you or your partner may have sleep apnea, click here to take a free one minute online assessment to gauge your risk.
 It is diagnosed with a sleep study, which monitors breathing impairment while you sleep.
 Sleep apnea can be treated with a CPAP machine, weight loss, or surgery to fix what is blocking the airway.

 How can I stop snoring naturally?